Piomale/NDS-Ironmon-Tracker-French/README.md

-# NDS-Ironmon-Tracker for Pokémon HeartGold
+# NDS-Ironmon-Tracker for Pokémon HeartGold (french version)

 You can download the tracker [here](https://github.com//Piomale/NDS-Ironmon-Tracker-French/releases/latest) (only for Pokémon HeartGold).